 - 1. Incorporation of instruction into course objectives or daily lessons of planned instruction, as appropriate; - 2.
 Class assemblies or special instruction given in the school library or media center; - 3.
 Special technology courses that are required for students at various grade levels; - 4.
-Online tutorial programs required for students to use a Charter School network accounts; and - 5.
-[OTHER]
+Online tutorial programs required for students to use a Charter School network accounts; and behavior, network etiquette, cyber-bullying awareness and response, and appropriate use of social networking websites and chat rooms.